ash-project/ash/documentation/topics/about_ash/what-is-ash.md

 # What is Ash?

+Ash brings the batteries included experience to Elixir applications in a way that isn't tied to any one particular web framework or API/Frontend technology.
+It acts as the one universal element that you can take with you no matter what changes about your application or how it interfaces with the outside world.

+> Through its declarative extensibility, Ash delivers more than you'd expect: Powerful APIs with filtering/sorting/pagination/calculations/aggregations, pub/sub, authorization, rich introspection, GraphQL...
+It's what empowers this solo developer to build an ambitious ERP!
+>
+> — Frank Dugan III, System Specialist, SunnyCor Inc.

 Ash is an opinionated, composable set of application building blocks designed for extensibility.
 It shines when building web apps, APIs and services, but can be used for any kind of Elixir application.
 It integrates with the best that the
 Elixir ecoystem has to offer, and sits directly inside a standard Elixiir codebase alongside the rest of your code.